-Despite ClearScore’s strong Open Banking (OB) adoption, users still struggled to manage and track these bills efficiently, which led to missed payments and lower credit scores.
+Despite ClearScore’s strong Open Banking (OB) adoption, users still struggled to manage and track these bills that can have a direct impact efficiently, which led to missed payments and lower credit scores.

 Role